Stellar Society Lecture

 North Carolina Science Festival Events at GTCC

-The Stellar Society Lecture is usually part of GTCC's annual schedule of N.C.
-Science Festival (NCSciFest) programs in April, but this year it will be held a few weeks early, on March 22.
+The Stellar Society Lecture is part of GTCC's annual schedule of N.C.
+Science Festival (NCSciFest) programs in April.
 See details below.

 Our official NCSciFest events in April 2025 are: